terrytning/Data-Analyst-Portfolio/README.md

 I have dedicated myself to learning various data analysis tools and programming languages including Python, SQL, Excel, Tableau and Power BI.
 By exploring online courses, tutorials, and projects, I have a firm understanding of data visualization, statistical analysis, and data-driven decision-making.

-My self-learning journey has taught me the importance of persistence, problem-solving, decisiion making and critical thinking.
+My self-learning journey has taught me the importance of persistence, problem-solving, decision making and critical thinking.
 I am not only focused on acquiring technical skills but also on developing a strong analytical mindset that will allow me to approach challenges with creativity and precision.

 I am confident that my data analytics skills and experience make me an ideal candidate for any data analyst role.
 I hope you find my portfolio to be informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.